 Light It Up

 Portland Winter Light Festival illuminates the darkness of the winter season with a host of unique and interactive live performances staged around town.
 Attendees can participate in a range of festive events from fire dancing and lantern parades to pop-up art and fireside storytelling.

 Celebrate Lunar New Year

 Chinese New Year is the focus at Lan Su Chinese Garden for Lunar New Year.
 Perfect for families, this festival highlights Chinese culture in a celebration of lion dances, music, martial arts performances and Chinese folk art.
 Don’t miss the Lantern Viewing Evenings, which end with dramatic and memorable dragon processions.

-The Fertile Ground Festival spotlights new work in the arts at venues around the city from January 18-28, 2018.
+The Fertile Ground Festival spotlights new work in the arts at venues around the city.
 This fringe festival highlights the city’s finest local artists and performers in live theater, dance, comedy, visual art and film.
 The festival includes workshops, dance performances, readings and multiple world premieres, all produced by Portland-based artists.

 In Beaverton, opening season at The Reser includes a lineup not to miss.
 In February, spend Valentine’s day learning about “The Neuroscience of Pleasure.”
 Join OHSU neuroscientist Larry Sherman, Ph.D. and the Portland Chamber Orchestra and singer Naomi LaViolette to learn how the brain responds to music, love and chocolate.